 Plan marketing strategies:

-Without marketing or promoting your business you will not be able to achieve anything in this field of ecommerce.
+Without marketing or promoting your business, you will not be able to achieve anything in this field of ecommerce.
 This can be the most challenging part of the journey.
 There are innumerable and creative ways in which you can market yourself.
 And the aim of all of them is to gain an increasing amount of customer base and earn good SERPs.
-Here are a few that you can incorporate in your strategies to get good visibility and the required ranking on the search engines.
+Most businesses tend to use social media marketing as that is one of the easiest methods of marketing.
+By creating an Instagram account, you could easily create a brand for your cooking classes, allowing people to easily find them.
+Websites like https://growthoid.com/ can help you to increase your followers too, so the page can stand a better chance of becoming successful.
+Additionally, here are a few other ways that you can incorporate in your strategies to get good visibility and the required ranking on the search engines.

 Trough reviews and ratings